 My experiences of having lived in six countries (UK, Italy, Mexico, Japan, Spain and China) and having travelled and studied extensively across the world, have shaped and sustained my personal daily practice, teaching and educational research.

 I have been working as an adult education teacher since 2003.
 I have been teaching in higher education since 2008.
-Since 2011, I have been studying seriously and then teaching yoga, meditation and other contemplative practices since 2011.
-I have been researching and teaching the practice and philosophy of fusing these two educational contexts and contents since 2014.
+Since 2011, I have been studying seriously and then teaching yoga, meditation and other contemplative practices.
+Since 2014, I have been researching and teaching the practice and philosophy of fusing these two educational contexts and contents.

 My doctoral studies focused on the integration of meditation into higher education pedagogy and curriculum for developing students integrally.
 In which, I designed, developed and ran a university course that encouraged the exploration of interpersonal and interpersonal relationships through the integration of two meditation practices as well as contemplation, introspection and reflection through writing as the core experiential learning component.